chengxuphd/AROT-COV23/README.md

 ## Download
 ------------------
-You can download the dataset from https://github.com/chengxuphd/AROT-COV23/tree/main/data.
+You can download the dataset from [here](https://github.com/chengxuphd/AROT-COV23/tree/main/data).

 - AROT-COV23_publish.csv - Contains all features except those marked with ❌ above.
 - AROT-COV23_id_only.csv - Contains only tweets and their author's id.

+You can get the source code of our request for tweet data to the Twitter API from [here](https://github.com/chengxuphd/AROT-COV23/tree/main/data_collection).

+- Twitter_API_Request.py - A Python script for accessing the Twitter API to collect data.
+- Data_Processing.py - A Python script for converting tweets json data to csv format.
+- Tweets_Preprocessing.py - A Python script for pre-processing tweets data.

 ## Examples
 ------------------